ari-dasci/S-CE3P-MDS/README.md

 ## Execution

 The execution of the method using Apache Kafka and Apache Spark Streaming is performed by means of setting the *-B* and *-S* flags.
 In addition, the training file will contain only the ARFF header file.
 No test file should be provided as the methods follows a test-then-train approach.
-Threfore, test file must be *null*.
+Therefore, test file must be *null*.

 The most basic execution of CE3P-MDS under a Spark Standalone  cluster is as follows:
 ```